What Is A Dam?

 Who Decides That Dams Should Be Removed?

 The decision to remove a dam is made by varying entities, depending on the regulatory oversight of the dam.
 In most cases, the dam owner itself is the decision-maker, often deciding that the costs of continuing to operate and maintain the dam are more than removing the dam.
-State dam safety offices can often order a dam to be removed if there are major safety concerns.
+State dam safety offices can sometimes order a dam to be removed if there are major safety concerns.
 State fish and wildlife offices are also often involved in the decision-making, particularly when the goals of the project include restoration of habitat for migratory and resident aquatic species.
-It the dam in question is a hydropower facility, the Federal Energy Regulatory Commission can order a hydropower dam under their jurisdiction to be removed for both environmental and safety reasons.
+If the dam in question is a hydropower facility, the Federal Energy Regulatory Commission can order a hydropower dam under their jurisdiction to be removed for both environmental and safety reasons.

 Can Rivers Be Restored Through Dam Removal?

 Although most rivers cannot be completely restored to historic conditions – simply because of the amount of development that has occurred on and along them – dam removal can often recreate conditions that move the river towards those historic conditions.
 For example, fish are returning to historic stretches of river that had been previously obstructed on Butte Creek in California, the Souadabscook River in Maine, and the Clearwater River in Idaho, as a result of dam removals.
+Natural flows and transport of sediment and nutrients can help restore downstream reaches and reconnect oceans to headwaters.
+Communities can gain resilience to climate change by removing river barriers and allowing rivers to function more naturally.

 What Benefits Do Dams Provide?